Falling tech stocks drag Wall Street toward the finish line of another losing week - ExBulletin

 Netflix fell 9.1% despite yielding higher profits for the last quarter than expected.
 Analysts called the performance strong, but the streaming giant disappointed some investors by saying it would do so. stop giving updates on its subscriber numbers every three months, starting next year.

 American Express helped limit market losses, up 6.2%.
-It announced a profit for the last quarter that was higher than analysts expected.
+It announced a profit for the last quarter higher than analysts expected.
 Fifth Third Bancorp rose 5.9% after also beating expectations.

 Overall, the S&P 500 lost 43.89 points to 4,967.23.
 This is 5.5% below its record set at the end of last month.